-- (i) Which class students have the maximum number of cycles? - (ii) Which class students have the minimum number of cycles? - (iii) Which class students have 9 cycles? - (iv) What is the total number of cycles in all the five classes?
+- i) Which class students have the maximum number of cycles? - ii) Which class students have the minimum number of cycles? - iii) Which class students have 9 cycles?

 5. The sale of television sets of different companies on a day is shown in the pictograph given below.